Zinc oxide: History

 The main usage of zinc oxide (zinc white) was in paints and as an additive to ointments.
 Zinc white was accepted as a pigment in oil paintings by 1834 but it did not mix well with oil.
 This problem was solved by optimizing the synthesis of ZnO.
 In 1845, Edme-Jean Leclaire in Paris was producing the oil paint on a large scale; by 1850, zinc white was being manufactured throughout Europe.
 The success of zinc white paint was due to its advantages over the traditional white lead: zinc white is essentially permanent in sunlight, it is not blackened by sulfur-bearing air, it is non-toxic and more economical.
 Because zinc white is so "clean" it is valuable for making tints with other colors, but it makes a rather brittle dry film when unmixed with other colors.
 For example, during the late 1890s and early 1900s, some artists used zinc white as a ground for their oil paintings.
 These paintings developed cracks over time.

 In recent times, most zinc oxide has been used in the rubber industry to resist corrosion.
 In the 1970s, the second largest application of ZnO was photocopying.
-High-quality ZnO produced by the "French process" was added to photocopying paper as a filler.
-This application was soon displaced by titanium.
+High-quality ZnO produced by the "French process" was added to photocopying paper as a filler due to its properties as a semiconductor.
+Normal paper later supplanted the use of zinc oxide-coated paper in large-scale operations.